-26-29 April, 2022, the Voices in Action: Resilient, Resourceful, Remarkable conference, will bring together key decision makers, young people with a lived experience of out-of-home care and experts to find solutions to the toughest problems within the care sector.
+26-29 April, 2022, the Voices in Action: Resilient, Resourceful, Remarkable conference, will bring together key decision makers, young people with a lived experience of out-of-home care and experts from across the globe to find solutions to the toughest problems within the care sector.

-This fifth biennial Voices in Action Conference includes new competitions for young people attending, as well as a raft of fun, interactive creative workshops, co-facilitated with Life Without Barriers.
+This fifth biennial Voices in Action Conference will be opened by His Excellency, General the Honourable David Hurley AC DSC (Retd), Governor-General of Australia, followed by a diverse expert speaker program along with creative competitions for young people attending and fun, interactive creative workshops, co-facilitated with Life Without Barriers.

-The Voices in Action Conference (ViA) enables a truly global perspective, highlighted by our geographically dispersed guest speakers, including Canadian resilience expert, Dr Michael Ungar, Ph.D., Melbournian consultant psychologist, Gregory Nicolau, Britain's Caine Wild and Sydney's Isaiah Dawe, each sharing their unique insights and expertise throughout the conference.
+The Voices in Action Conference (ViA) enables a truly global perspective, highlighted by our geographically dispersed guest speakers, including Canadian resilience expert, Dr Michael Ungar, Ph.D., Melbournian consultant psychologist, Gregory Nicolau and Britain's Caine Wild each sharing their unique insights and expertise throughout the conference.